espocrm/documentation/docs/administration/import.md

 There's the ability to export all failed rows back to CSV (in order to fix them and then re-import).

+### Integrity-Constraint-Violation

+Occurs when importing an ID that already exists.
+Most likely, you didn't reverted the previously imported records and try to import them again.

 ## See also

 * [Import and export tool for quick data migration](https://www.espocrm.com/tips/import-export/)